ibrahim777764/hello-microverse/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name

-> One paragraph statement about the project.
+# Set up a "Hello Microverse"

+> In this project, you will set up a "Hello world" repository.
+No complex coding is required for this exercise.
+Your goal here is to master all of the tools and best practices you learned about in previous steps.
+You will be using them in all Microverse projects and most likely in your future job as well, so it is important to know them!

 ![screenshot](./screenshot.png)

-Additional description about the project and its features.
+Additional description about the project
 ## Built With

-- Major languages
+- Html

-To get a local copy up and running follow these simple example steps.

-### Prerequisites
-- HTML
+- Css

 ## Authors